HSBC Bank: Blending direct and retail banking

 Checking accounts can be served by the bank's branch network, and these accounts may come with debit cards, overdraft protection and numerous other features.

 For those seeking an online savings account, the HSBC Advance Online Savings is a fully online option that customers can manage without ever visiting an HSBC branch.
-In addition, customers can open HSBC CDs online with terms ranging from six to 48 months.
+In addition, customers can open HSBC CDs online with terms ranging from 6 months to 4 years.

 HSBC customers can manage their accounts through the company's Personal Internet Banking service.
 This service allows customers to review transactions, transfer funds and pay bills.
-It also features EasyView, a money management tool that allows the details from HSBC and non-HSBC accounts to appear together on the same page.
+HSBC Advance and Premier Personal Internet Banking customers also have access to Money Management Tools, which allow them to see all of their personal online accounts - both HSBC and external accounts - in one spot.

 Retail banking across the nation